SMBCyberHub - Cybersecurity Compliance Kits for Small Business SMBCyberHub Home

 How often is “enough” for small teams?

 Quarterly works well.
-If you’re adding staff/contractors frequently, do a monthly light pass.
+If you’re adding staff/contractors frequently, do a monthly light pass and make sure each new hire follows a secure onboarding plan.

 Should we delete or suspend leavers?